Inheritance tax and gifting money

 It all boils down to intention.
 When you made the gift, could you have reasonably known that you might need care?
 For example, if you fell ill, were assessed as needing residential care, then signed your property over to a relative the following week, that would look suspiciously like ‘deliberate deprivation’.

-Of course, not all disposals of assets are necessarily deliberate deprivation – it might have nothing to do with care, especially if there was no consideration of paying for the cost of care at that time.
+No, not all disposals of assets are necessarily deliberate deprivation.
+It might have nothing to do with care, especially if there was no consideration of paying for the cost of care at that time.

 - You might also want to help family members who are struggling financially or splash out on a well-deserved ‘holiday of a lifetime’.